lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-11-21-Typed_Set_Theory.md

 layout: post
 title:  Set theory with types
 usemathjax: true
-tags: [AUTOMATH, NG de Bruijn, type theory, set theory]
+tags: [AUTOMATH, NG de Bruijn, type theory, set theory, type classes, Principia Mathematica, Archive of Formal Proofs]
 ---
 It is known that mathematics is heavily reliant on set theory, but no one can agree on what set theory is.